- Vol 1: General - Topics Chapters Overview

 Reports prepared for Section 106 and CEQA compliance are public documents, referenced in the draft and final environmental document.
 However, the location of archaeological sites is restricted information and is not to be made public.
 It is critical that findings and determinations documented in an HPSR or HRCR are consistent with those presented in a project’s NEPA or CEQA document.

-The Environmental Handbook, Vol. 2, provides detailed guidance on the preparation, content, and format of the technical reports, and on the internal review and approval process.
+The SER, Vol. 2, Cultural Resources, provides detailed guidance on the preparation, content, and format of the technical reports, and on the internal review and approval process.
 Documents prepared by local agencies for compliance with federal and state cultural resources laws and regulations must be submitted to the Department for review by qualified Department cultural resources personnel.

 All cultural resources technical studies must be conducted by, or under the direct supervision of, persons who meet the Secretary of the Interior’s professional qualifications standards (36 CFR part 61) in the appropriate discipline.
 Such staff are deemed Professionally Qualified Staff (PQS).
 Preparers’ qualifications must be stated in technical studies and environmental documents.
 The standards for Department PQS are available in Attachment 1 of the PA.